 - Do you have a garden or even a window sill?
 Try some gardening or growing your own food.

-- Develop an understanding of how precious water is.
-Encourage children turn the tap off when they are cleaning their teeth, etc.
+- Encourage children to turn the tap off when they are cleaning their teeth, etc.

 Ada's Violin: The Story of the Recycled Orchestra of Paraguay by Susan Hood

 The Digger and the Flower by Joseph Kuefler